zlice/fallout3_speed_disect/README.md

 ## Facts / Show Stoppers

-Under normal conditions (not using the tweaks above) you these all seem to be true, or are complete true.
+Under normal conditions (not using the tweaks above) these all seem to be true, or are complete true.

 **#1.** The save file doesn't really matter